liip/LiipFunctionalTestBundle/paratest.md

 Options
 =======

-You can modify process amount and phpunit location with the foloowing:
+You can modify process amount and phpunit location with the following:

 ```yaml
 # app/config/config_test.yml